-Indeed, it can make the difference between finding the financing you need and struggling to get by.
-We’ll explain how your SBSS is calculated, how lenders and the Small Business Administration (SBA) use this score and how to maximize your chances of obtaining financing.
+It can make the difference between finding the financing you need and struggling to get by.
+We’ll explain how your SBSS score is calculated, how lenders and the Small Business Administration (SBA) use this score and how to maximize your chances of obtaining financing.

 What Is a FICO SBSS Score?

 FICO’s SBSS is one of the most important scoring systems for business owners because it tracks very closely with one’s personal FICO score, which is reviewed by most lenders.
-The SBSS also pulls data about your business from fellow credit-reporting firms, including:
+The SBSS also pulls data about your business from these credit-reporting firms:

 - Dun & Bradstreet

 These companies offer their own business scoring systems, too.
 For example, Equifax’s scoring system and Experian’s Intelliscore business credit system are used by lenders, while Dun & Bradstreet’s ratings, such as Paydex scores, mainly are used by vendors and suppliers.

 Each of these systems uses its own scoring scale, which differs from the SBSS scale.

 There are 2 main categories of information that go into calculating your FICO score:

 - Data about your company’s principal(s), including personal financial data